‘Court’ director Chaitanya Tamhane’s new film set for Venice festival premiere

 Also selected for Venice is Soni director Ivan Ayr’s Milestone.
 The film will be screened in the Orrizonti (Horizons) section.
 The Venice festival will be held between September 2-12.

 Thirty-three-year-old Tamhane’s acclaimed debut Court (2014), which examined the inequities of the Indian judicial system, was also premiered at Venice.
 The Disciple, written and directed by Tamhane and produced by Vivek Gomber’s Zoo Entertainment, stars Hindustani classical singer Aditya Modak in the lead role.
-Tabla maestro Aneesh Pradhan is a consultant on the project, which has music by Naren Chandavarkar.
+Tabla maestro Aneesh Pradhan has worked on the music design, while Naren Chandavarkar has produced and pre-mixed the music.

 According to an official synopsis, “Sharad Nerulkar has devoted himself to becoming an Indian classical vocalist, a lifelong quest in which few succeed.
 Initiated into this centuries-old tradition by his father, he follows his dream with sincerity and discipline, committing himself entirely to his artistic journey.
 As he strives to attain the highest level of his craft, Sharad traces his way through the hallowed mysteries and rituals of past musical legends.
 But as the years pass, Sharad will be forced to negotiate between the complex realities of life in contemporary Mumbai and his chosen path, leading him to find his true voice in music and in life.”